 ...
-Under one option the social groups may decide Documentation/reporting ensures the themselves before the citizens' assembly to form a counterpublics' views are recorded and document the influence of counterpublic discussions on the and document the influence of counterpublic discussions on the assembly's deliberations and outcomes (i.e., how minority viewpoints are integrated into collective decision-making process).
+Under one option the social groups may decide Documentation/reporting ensures the themselves before the citizens' assembly to form a counterpublics' views are recorded counterpublic within it. and document the influence of counterpublic discussions on the assembly's deliberations outcomes (i.e., how minority viewpoints integrated into are collective decision-making process).

-...
-Under another option, interest-based counterpublics are formed, akin to a World Café approach, where participants join counterpublics based on interests rather than social group membership.
+Under interest-based another option, counterpublics are formed, akin to a World Café approach, where participants join counterpublics based on interests rather than social group membership.